 Dilation and curettage (D&C) is a procedure to remove tissue from inside your uterus.
-Health care providers perform dilation and curettage to diagnose and treat certain uterine conditions — such as heavy bleeding — or to clear the uterine lining after a miscarriage or abortion.
+Health care professionals perform dilation and curettage to diagnose and treat certain uterine conditions — such as heavy bleeding — or to clear the uterine lining after a miscarriage or abortion.

 Why it's done

 Dilation and curettage is used to diagnose or treat a uterine condition.

 To diagnose a condition